-I recieved an AAS degree in Fashion Design and am currently working on earning a BA in Fashion Design at FIT.
-I tutor students in first and second semester draping, patternmaking, and fashion art, and third semester draping.
+I have earned an AAS degree in Fashion Design and I'm currently working on a BA in Fashion Design.
+I tutor students in first-, second-, and third-semester draping; pattern-making; and fashion art.
 I am also interested in poetry, religion, music, and painting.
-I plan to work as a Fashion Designer once I graduate from FIT.
+I plan to work as a fashion designer once I graduate.

 Some of the websites I find useful are: